mobilityhouse/ocpp/README.rst

 (OCPP).
 Currently OCPP 1.6 (errata v4), OCPP 2.0 and OCPP 2.0.1 (Final Version)
 are supported.

+This package has preliminary support for OCPP 2.1.
+See `OCPP 2.1 support`_ for more information.

 You can find the documentation on `rtd`_.

 Installation